pennal/Transitor_PF1_GP/README.md

 | iCalendar        | pip3 install icalendar      |

-sudo is recommended when installing packages, but not needed.
+sudo is recommended when installing packages, but not required.

 Authors
 -------